-Because seed costs are relatively low for sorghum (\$1.40-1.80 per pound for non-Concep treated seed), growers too easily increase seeding rates as it doesn't much affect production costs.
-Many companies now routinely treat all seed with Concep III, which allows use of Dual herbicide (s-metolachlor).
-This adds \$10-20 per bag, however, many seed companies treat all individual hybrids with Concep III to simplify marketing and warehousing.
-Insecticide treatments such as Poncho, Gaucho, or Cruiser-offering insect protection for 45 days and potentially up to 60 days-may add \$40-75/bag.
+Because seed costs are still relatively low for sorghum (\$2.25/lb. per pound) for safened seed + basic fungicide, growers too easily use higher seeding rates as it doesn't much affect production costs.
+Many companies now routinely treat all seed with Concep III/safener, which allows use of Dual, Warrant, and similar herbicides (s-metolachlor, acetochlor, alachlor, dimethenamid).
+This adds \$10-20 per bag for all seed, but simplifies marketing and warehousing.
+Insecticide treatments such as Poncho, Gaucho, or Cruiser-offering insect protection for 45 days and potentially up to 60 days-may add \$40-60/bag.